Get answers for your health queries from top Doctors for FREE!

 • Approximately 77 million adults above the age of 18 in India suffer from type 2 diabetes, and nearly 25 million are prediabetic (at higher risk of developing diabetes soon).

-It's crucial to understand how these two conditions interact and affect each other.
+Understanding how these two conditions interact and affect each other is crucial.
 Finding and managing type 2 diabetes early is vital.
 It can greatly cut the risk of heart disease.

 Don't wait until it's too late!
 Schedule your appointment with a top cardiologist to create a personalized plan for managing type 2 diabetes and cardiovascular health.